IgniteUI/igniteui-xplat-docs/doc/en/components/data-chart-type-shape-series.md

 ## Required Axes
-The $PlatformShort$ data chart component provides various types of axes but only the following types of axes can be used with scatter shape series.
+The $Platform$ data chart component provides various types of axes but only the following types of axes can be used with scatter shape series.

 | Series Type             | YAxis Type     | XAxis Type     |
 |-------------------------|----------------|----------------|